 Tofu

-- Press tofu according to the directions using a tofu press.
+- Press tofu using a tofu press.
 If using sprouted or extra-extra from tofu, skip pressing and dress off before adding to the bowl.

 - Using a fork, roughly crumble the tofu.